rpmcguire18/test-rory/README.md

 # Anchour Test Instructions

-We made this test to assess as much of your general and WordPress specific coding skills as possible in the shortest amount of time possible.
+We made this test to assess as much of your general and WordPress-specific coding skills as possible in the shortest amount of time possible.
 So hopefully this doesn't take up too much of your time!

 ## General tasks: